 For all your piped decorations, sticking on sweets and sprinkles, and sticking the house together use stiff peak royal icing.
-(See recipe below) Stiff peak means that it will keep it’s shape once piped.
+(See recipe below) A stiff peak means that it will keep its shape once piped.

 Use a piping bag or squeezy bottle to make it easier to apply the stiff royal icing.
 Decorate the sides and roof of your house with piping, sweets and sprinkles.